11-08-2012, 09:10 AM #1

 - Calif.
 USA

-Re: Building an ALL WOOD cookoo clock - Bellows question (RE: whitebear)
+Re: Building an ALL WOOD cookoo clock - Bellows question (By: whitebear)

 The size of the bellows really depends on how much air is needed for your individual